 Don’t miss it!

 Widely recognized as one of the leading painters of her generation, Mary Weatherford (b.
-1963, Ojai, California) is one of the most astute and daring practitioners taking on the legacies of abstraction.
-As she explores and expands the medium’s possibilities, she honors its history by seizing opportunities to break with tradition at every turn.
-Over the course of her career, she has produced feminist revisions of large-scale Color Field painting, posited new directions for the landscape genre, and explored the social histories of California.
-Her notable incorporation of sculptural elements—including the neon tubes that have been a presence in her work since 2012—as well as her fearless and physically embodied approach to painterly gesture, have allowed her to employ abstraction as both a formal language and a poetic, highly personal mode of engagement with the world outside the studio.
-The twelve paintings she presented last summer at Museo di Palazzo Grimani in Venice, Italy inspired by Titian’s tragic and grisly painting The Flaying of Marsyas—described by the artist as an investigation the ways in which punishment can easily devolve into hubris and ignorance—were critically-acclaimed as visually potent and captivating explorations into man’s cruelty to another.
+1963, Ojai, California) is among the most astute and daring practitioners of abstraction.
+Over the course of her career, she has explored and expanded the medium’s possibilities.
+Weatherford is noted for her masterful use of color and, as her work has advanced, the increasingly complex and luminous interactions between paint, light, surface and object have produced a hybrid form that collapses the distinction between painting and installation.
+Her incorporation of sculptural elements–including the neon lights that appear in and around her recent paintings––as well as her fearless and physical approach to painterly gesture, have allowed her to employ abstraction as both a formal language and a poetic, highly personal mode of engagement with the world at large.
+The twelve paintings presented last summer at Museo di Palazzo Grimani in Venice, Italy inspired by Titian’s tragic and grisly painting The Flaying of Marsyas—described by the artist as an investigation of the difference between hubris and ignorance—were critically-acclaimed as visually potent and captivating explorations into man’s cruelty to another.

 Morgan Bassichis (b.
 1983) is a New York-based comedic performer who has been described as “fiercely hilarious” by The New Yorker.
 Bassichis’s performances combine stand-up comedy and mysticism into beguiling tales of queer alienation, love, and liberation.
 Embracing the critical potential humor holds for introspection and personal discovery and employing strategies of self-deprecation and disruption, Bassichis wryly dives into the language of self-care while manifesting sincere affection for the idealism behind it.
 With TM Davy, Don Christian Jones, Michi Osato, and Una Osato, Morgan adapted Larry Mitchell and Ned Asta’s 1977 fairytale-manifesto The Faggots and Their Friends Between Revolutions for a performance during the New Museum’s 2017 exhibition, Trigger: Gender as a Tool and a Weapon.
 They published the book The Odd Years with Wendy’s Subway in 2020 and wrote the introduction to Nightboat Books’ 2019 edition of The Faggots and Their Friends Between Revolutions.
 Bassichis released the musical album March Is for Marches with Ethan Philbrick in 2019 and More Protest Songs!
 Live from Saint Mark’s Church in 2018, and is currently working on an antizionist bat mitzvah album.
 GABE—Bassichis’s newest collaboration with artists EJ Hill, [jef]Frey Michael Austin, and DonChristian Jones combines music, sculpture, comedy, and performance in a concerted meditation on queer kinship and commodification—recently performed at Hauser & Wirth in Los Angeles.
 A Crowded Field, which use humor and music to explore Jewish radicalism, opens at Abrons Art Center in New York City on March 31.